robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 #include <wavTrigger.h>
 ```

-If you want to use hardware serial ports instead, you'll need to make one small
+If you want to use a hardware serial port instead, you'll need to make one small
 change to the library's **wavTrigger.h file**.
 Near the top of the file, look for:

 ```